whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 Before modeling in 3D, you must be able to think and sketch in 2D.
 You do not need to become a mechanical drafter to model well, but you do need 2D to 3D spatial literacy.
 Explore in 3D first since WD sketching is one of the fastest ways to get ideas out of your head.
 Exploring and refining [sketches](../drawing/technical-sketching.md) can prevent wasting time valuable time creating unnecessary or poorly considered 3D models.
 The testing of ideas and concepts whether aesthetic or physical is essential.

-Technical sketching and orthographic Projection are useful because they force you to look at an object from the Top, Front, and Side without perspective distortion.
+Technical sketching and orthographic projection are useful because they force you to look at an object from the Top, Front, and Side without perspective distortion.
 This helps clarify proportion and structure.
 Even a rough, hand drawn orthographic sketch can reveal important information for decisions about alignment, symmetry, interfaces, and scale.
 That’s why basic fluency with technical sketching is and essential part of becoming skilled in 3D.
 It trains your brain to understand 3D relationships with precision, even when the drawing is quick and imperfect.
 Sketching also reduces the the tendency to stick with the first thing you think of and regretting it later.
 You can generate ten variations on paper before you commit to one direction in 3D.

-The point of learning and practicing 3D modeling is not to produce a single perfect object.
+The point of learning and practicing 3D modeling with design intent is not to produce a single perfect object.
 It’s to build a repeatable process for turning ideas into form We're less interested in mastering all the intricacies of a particular piece of software then we are about having good ideas and sound processes.

 ### Choosing the Goal then the 3D Modeling Method

 Many beginners try to learn software.
 A better approach is to learn a repeatable modeling process that works in any software.

-Before opening software, define what the model is for, because different factors determine which method of 3D modeling or software to use.
+Before opening software, define what the model is for, because different factors determine which method of 3D modeling method or software to use.

 1. What is The intended output of the model?